GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 15

 A started a business.
 After 4 months from the start of the business, B and C joined.
-The respective ratio between the investments of A, B and C was 4 : 6 : 5.
+The respective ratio between A, B and C investments was 4 : 6 : 5.
 If A’s share in annual profit was Rs.
-250 more than C’s share, what was the total annual profit earned ?
+250 more than C’s share, what was the total annual profit earned?

 Show Answer